 Children of Nursery age cannot be expected to remain 2 metres apart from each other and staff, however it is still important to reduce the contact between people as much as possible.

-It may be necessary to bring small groups of children together at the beginning and end of each day.
+It may be necessary to bring small groups of children together at the beginning and end of each day and at times during the day where this enables the service to continue to operate.